gratipay/finances/README.md

 ### Access

 Many accounting tasks require access to Gratipay's bank and payment processor statements.
-If you're interested in helping out with such tasks, read [Inside Gratipay](http://inside.gratipay.com/) and then introduce yourself on [the Radar](http://inside.gratipay.com/howto/sweep-the-radar).
+If you're interested in helping out with such tasks and would like access to our statements, read [Inside Gratipay](http://inside.gratipay.com/) and then introduce yourself on [the Radar](http://inside.gratipay.com/howto/sweep-the-radar).